JasperXuEvolution/Ultra_Seq/README.md

 * Refer to the folder Extracting_barcodes
 * The pipe line is in Ultra_seq_pipeline.sh
 * Barcodes refer to both sgRNA sequence and clonal barcode
+* Ultra_seq_pipeline.sh contains the necessary steps for barcode extraction
+* The output of this steps is a master table contains the sgRNA, colonal barcode, sample ID and reads count information.

 ## 2. Data preprocessing
 * Refer to the folder Data_preprocessing